 80.40 Supervision.

-There shall be at least one licensed journeyman electrician, licensed master electrician or licensed residential wireman on each site requiring an electrical permit to provide supervision of the electrical work.
-The ratio of the licensed master electrician, licensed journeyman electrician, or residential wireman to licensed apprentice electricians shall not exceed one licensed master electrician, licensed journeyman electrician or residential wireman to five licensed apprentice electricians.
-An inspection request shall not be forwarded to the building official unless the designated supervisor has reviewed the work.
-A residential wireman is restricted to supervise only residential projects.
+- (A) There shall be at least one licensed journeyman electrician, licensed master electrician or licensed residential wireman on each site requiring an electrical permit to provide supervision of the electrical work. - (B) The permit holder is responsible for electrical work performed under a permit, but fulltime supervision, management, direction, and control may be provided by either the permit holder or an employee or contractor of the permit holder.
+A residential wireman may only supervise residential projects. - (C) The ratio of the licensed master electrician, licensed journeyman electrician, or residential wireman to licensed apprentice electricians shall not exceed one licensed master electrician, licensed journeyman electrician or residential wireman to five licensed apprentice electricians. - (D) An inspection request shall not be forwarded to the building official unless the designated supervisor has reviewed the work.